fdegalez/lncrna_PutOrtho/README.md

 ------------------------------------------------------------------------

-# 2. Protein‑Coding Gene Orthology Extraction
+## 2. Protein‑Coding Gene Orthology Extraction

 Directory:

     2_extractionOrthologyPCG

+Step:
-Orthology relationships between protein‑coding genes are retrieved automatically from **Ensembl BioMart**.
+1. Orthology relationships between protein‑coding genes are retrieved automatically from **Ensembl BioMart**.

 The user can indicate the Ensembl version he wants to use, if nothing is indicated, the latest version will be use.